US tries to ID hundreds of al Qaeda contacts after Yemen raid

 "AQAP has taken advantage of ungoverned spaces in Yemen to plot, direct and inspire terror attacks against the United States and our allies," US Navy Capt.
 Jeff Davis said Thursday following a series of US airstrikes in Yemen against the terror group.

-A US defense official said that the strikes overnight were not connected to the intelligence obtained in January, with the strikes having been planned for some time.
+A US defense official said that the strikes overnight were not connected to the intelligence obtained in January, since the strikes had been planned for some time.